Artúr Görgei: Exile in Klagenfurt

-Görgei's memorandum on reform of the Hungarian army
+Army reform proposals

 As a result of the 1866 battle of Königgrätz being lost by the Austrians, the probability of a Hungarian-Austrian compromise was increased.
 Görgei was asked by his old friend from the War of Independence, Imre Ivánka, now a member of the Hungarian parliament, to give his opinion on the bill about general liability for military service of the Hungarian military units, and their unification into a common army.
 The bill was to be issued as law after an eventual compromise.
 Görgei started to work on this, and finished it in the first months of 1867, sending it to Deák.

 At the beginning of the 31-page manuscript Görgei expressed his fundamental ideas as follows: